Mitch Haniger Player Props: Giants vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.9 K/9, the first-best in MLB.
+- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks first in MLB.

-- The Twins' 3.43 team ERA ranks third among all league pitching staffs.
+- The Twins have a 3.44 team ERA that ranks second across all league pitching staffs.

-- In his most recent time out on Wednesday, the right-hander tossed four innings against the Los Angeles Dodgers, allowing two earned runs while surrendering five hits.
+- In his most recent time out on Saturday, the righty threw six innings against the Los Angeles Angels, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.